Many-electron systems with fractional electron number and spin: exact properties above and below the equilibrium total spin value: Discussion and conclusions

 When the spin is within Region~\eqref{eq:spin condition}, the exact ensemble form for the ground state has been found in Ref.~\cite{GoshenKraisler24}.
 In Sec.~\ref{sec:in_Reg_1} we provide an alternative derivation for this result.
 Furthermore, we discuss the question of the ambiguity in the ensemble ground state, exemplify it by analyzing the spin polarization $\zeta(\rr)$ and show that the requirement of maximum entropy~\eqref{eq:S_def} defines the ensemble ground state uniquely.
 Notably, maximizing the entropy leads to a ground state that is generally different from the one obtained by minimizing $\Delta S_z$ or by applying a small magnetic field.

 It is worth mentioning that since we are dealing with systems at zero temperature, namely with solving the quantum-mechanical problem for the many-electron Hamiltonian, without invoking thermal ensembles, the requirement of maximal entropy is not compulsory.
 Strictly speaking, it is external to the theoretical framework in which the problem has been formulated.
 Nonetheless, entropy maximization is useful to remove the ground state ambiguity, as we showed; other ways exist, as well.
 Still, when looking at many-electron systems at finite temperature, our task would be to minimize the free energy $F = E - T\mathscr{S}$, which in the limit $\kB T \rarr 0^+$, would mean to minimize $E_\tot$ and then maximize $\mathscr{S}$, as performed in Sec.~\ref{sec:in_Reg_1}.
+In fact, for a collection of many replicas of a system, with a specified average electron number and average spin, allowing them to exchange $\up$ and $\dw$ electrons, the ensemble state of the system will be the statistically likeliest ground state, i.e., the one with maximal $\mathscr{S}$.
+In this context, the physical choice is the maximum entropy ensemble.

 In contrast to the situation within Region~\eqref{eq:spin condition}, for the high-spin case, the form of the ensemble ground state strongly depends on the system in question.
 In Sec.~\ref{sec:Beyond_Reg_1} we succeeded to prove three general properties, which characterize the unknown ground state and narrow down the list of pure states it may consist of.
 These properties are: (1) For $M_\tot > M_B$, the ensemble consists only of pure states which have $M \geqs S_{\m}(N)$.
 (2) The ensemble consists of at most three pure states.
 (3) Near the boundary $M_\tot=M_B$, with $N_\tot$ strictly fractional, two of the pure states in the ensemble are known, and the third depends on the particular system, but is independent of $\alpha$.
 To illustrate the properties of high-spin ensembles close to the boundary $M_\tot=M_B$, in Sec.~\ref{sec:CasesPsiStar} we discussed in detail two particular cases: $S_1 = S_0 + \half$ (addition of an up electron to an $N_0$-electron system) and $S_1 = S_0 - \half$ (addition of a down electron).
 We considered common scenarios for $\ket{\Psi_\star}$, compared their energies and connected the latter to the IPs, fundamental gaps and spin-flip energies of these systems.
 Lastly, using the examples we developed above, we illustrated how the case of accidental degeneracy mentioned in Sec.~\ref{sec:Beyond_Reg_1} could emerge.
 All the aforementioned results are general properties of many-electron systems, and are not related to a specific method chosen for their description.